IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Report Creator, as a Synchronizing Application, receives the event and opens the corresponding procedure for the study.

-The Image Display also receives its own event because it subscribes to the event as well.
-This is a confirmation that that the event is received properly by the Hub.

 Furthermore, the event has a version ID.
 For the Image Display as a Driving Application, including the version ID when submitting the next event allows the Hub to ensure proper event sequence.
 For the Report Creator as a Synchronizing Application, keeping track of the version ID enables it to check if it missed any prior events.
-Event sequencing is important for content sharing because all updates and selects are expected to be applied in the same sequence as they are emitted by the Report Content Creator.
+Event sequencing is important for content sharing because all updates and selects are expected to be applied in the same sequence as they are emitted by the Content Creator.

 <div>
 {%include step2-open-study-in-context.svg%}